 DON’T: Leave your hair wet.

-Don’t deny it, we’re all guilty of going to bed with our hair wet.
-Whether you’re having a busy day or simply just lazy, sleeping with damp hair spells bad news for your scalp.
+Sleeping with damp hair spells bad news for your scalp.
 Wet strands of hair are more vulnerable to damage and breakage and collect sweat and dirt more easily in the scalp which can lead to itchiness and flaking.

 It’s not worth saving a few minutes of your time for long-lasting damage to your hair and scalp.
 Set your blow dryer on low heat and, from a safe distance of about six inches, dry your hair after washing and before bed every night.
 Stick a reminder on your mirror if you need to get the habit in gear!

 With these do’s and don’ts in mind, rev up your dandruff-fighting game and you’ll be flake-free* and feeling fresh in no time.
-Don’t let these pesky white flakes dampen your confidence and live with nothing to hide.

 *no visible flakes with regular use